-Currently only a very few later edition copies of 20 have been documented which suggests smaller print run sizes.
-Later edition copies of 20 are also remarkable in that uncharacteristically Rakusan changed the location placement of the signature and seal.
+Currently, only a very few copies of either later edition of 20 have been documented which suggests smaller printing runs.
+Uncharacteristically, Rakusan changed the location placement of the signature and seal for the later editions.

 In edition I they are at upper left, and in edition II and edition III they are at lower right.

-Edition II reprintings of 20 probably date from the end of the period 1935-1941, though some were still available for sale via Walter Foster after WWII.
+Edition II reprintings of 20 probably date from the end of the period 1935-1941, though some were apparently still available for sale via Walter Foster after World War II.

 Edition III reprintings of 20 can only be approximately dated from between 1948 and 1955, and again likely from toward the end of that period.
 At least one print run of edition III was produced without a woodblock-printed signature and seal.
 Undistributed copies without either marking are preserved in the Tsuchiya Family Collection.
 The example in the Foster booklet probably comes from that same print run since it has a hand-applied signature and seal.